 In someone whose enzyme production is under par, this spot may be slightly sensitive or sore, but rubbing it for thirty seconds or so will usually ease the soreness and will stimulate the body to produce its own digestive enzymes.

-Some years ago, I became intolerant to digestive enzyme supplements, and a kinesiologist recommended that try this technique.
+Some years ago, I became intolerant to digestive enzyme supplements, and a kinesiologist recommended this technique.
 Subsequent kinesiological testing established that, in my case, stimulating the DE point produces the same digestive effect as taking four high quality digestive enzyme capsules.

 Click here for more articles on the management IBS